adambard/learnxinyminutes-docs/bash.html.markdown

 # replaces every occurrence of 'okay' with 'great' in file.txt
 # (regex compatible)
 sed -i 's/okay/great/g' file.txt
+# be aware that this -i flag means that file.txt will be changed
+# -i or --in-place erase the input file (use --in-place=.backup to keep a back-up)

 # print to stdout all lines of file.txt which match some regex
 # The example prints lines which begin with "foo" and end in "bar"